Imaging your roboRIO 2

 The imaging instructions for the NI roboRIO 1.0 are here.

 The NI roboRIO 2.0 boots from a microSD card configured with an appropriate boot image containing the NI Linux Real-Time OS, drivers, and libraries specific to FRC.
-There are two ways to create the microSD card – with the roboRIO using the imaging tool, or with a laptop and an SD burner application per the instructions on this page.
+The microSD card must be imaged with a laptop and an SD burner application per the instructions on this page.

 The NI roboRIO 2.0 supports all microSD cards.
 It is recommended to use a card with 2GB or more of capacity.